Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 And some teams do, and some teams have skirted it and been fined.

-So what you're suggesting is that Hollywood directors, producers, executive producers must seriously screen test black actors and actresses for before fully casting the film.
+So what you're suggesting is that Hollywood directors, producers, executive producers must seriously screen test black actors and actresses before fully casting the film.

-Well well, to direct their pictures, sure.
+Well, to direct their pictures.

 I mean, what that's only fair, right?

-Another thing that Hollywood's exempt on too is if if what the author of that story that you were talking about earlier is correct, why is it that Hollywood is allowed to be mandated by the dictates of the free market, but not any other industry in the country.
+If it's fair for football, why, you know, another thing that Hollywood's exempt on, too, is if what the author of that story that you were talking about earlier is correct, why is it that Hollywood is allowed to be mandated by the dictates of the free market, but not any other industry in the country?

 That's an interesting question.